Can you run as fast as you did when you were 20 years old? Hit a baseball as far as you once could? Bash a tennis ball with the same speed and spin?

 Whether you currently suffer from ED or are hoping to sidestep this condition, try these tips to overcome ED for better health and a better sex life.

 - Start walking.
 According to one Harvard study, just 30 minutes of walking a day was linked with a 41% drop in risk for ED.
 Other research suggests that moderate exercise can help restore sexual performance in obese middle-aged men with ED.

 - Pay attention to your vascular health.
 High blood pressure, high blood sugar, high cholesterol, and high triglycerides can all damage arteries in the heart (causing heart attack), in the brain (causing stroke), and leading to the penis (causing ED).
-Low levels of HDL (good) cholesterol and an expanding waistline also contribute.
+An expanding waistline also contribute.
 Check with your doctor to find out whether your vascular system — and thus your heart, brain, and penis — is in good shape or needs a tune-up through lifestyle changes and, if necessary, medications.

 - Size matters, so get slim and stay slim.
 A trim waistline is one good defense — a man with a 42-inch waist is 50% more likely to have ED than one with a 32-inch waist.
 Losing weight can help fight erectile dysfunction, so getting to a healthy weight and staying there is another good strategy for avoiding or fixing ED.
 Obesity raises risks for vascular disease and diabetes, two major causes of ED.
 And excess fat interferes with several hormones that may be part of the problem as well.